abdulrehman2/ckad/07-State-Persistence/07-state-persistence-notes.md

  subdomain: mysql-h
  hostname: mysql-pod
 ```
-These two properties should be set at the Pod level in order to generate `A` DNS record for the Pods.But this will generate the A records with same address
+These two properties should be set at the Pod level in order to generate `A` DNS record for the Pods.**But this will generate the A records with same address**

 `mysql-pod.mysql-h.default.svc.cluster.local`